DR. AGGIE WEIGHILL

 As an educator I am in a position of trust and that trust must be continually earned through dedication and persistence.

-Relationships are at the heart of all the international projects that I work on.
-Working with people who ultimately share a desire to improve the lives of those living in the community through sustainable development.
+Relationships are at the heart of all that I work on.
+Working with people who ultimately share a desire for a more sustainable and equitable future is the greatest joy of my career.

 Picture